Zephyranthes: Distribution and habitat

-According to Meerow et al., cladistics suggests that the genus is native to the Americas.
-Several species have become naturalized (sometimes unintentionally) in other places like Hawaii, Indonesia, and Thailand.
+It is native to tropical and subtropical America.
+It has been introduced to Africa, Asia, and Australia.
 These perennial bulbs (geophytes) tolerate many ecological niches (periodically wet soil to desert conditions).

 Cultivation

 Currently these plants are commonly cultivated in US Department of Agriculture hardiness zones 7–10.
 Rain lily breeders may develop cultivars with greater cold hardness.

 Generally rain lilies are sold in nurseries already potted up.
 This is of benefit since the growth cycle is not interrupted.
 Rarely (and not ideally), dried bulbs are marketed.
 Such dried bulbs usually become established after one to two growing seasons and will regain bloom vigor.

 Although many of the common names include "lily", these plants are actually in the Amaryllis family.
 Elizabeth Lawrence, in her classic A Southern Garden (1942), writes with enthusiasm about pink rain lily, Z. grandiflora (=Z. carinata):

 It is one of the hardiest species and is said to winter safely in Philadelphia.
 As a child I thought of the little rose-colored lilies as the sign and seal of summer.
 My grandmother in Georgia grew them in her garden, and my grandmother in West Virginia grew them in little pots on the front porch.